No767/Kumiko/contributing.md

 | Major Release (For updates that are not backwards compatible) | `Release: v2.0.0` |
 | Minor Release (For updates that are backwards compatible) | `Update: v2.5.0`|
 | Patch Release (For critical security patches and bug fixes) | `Fix: v2.5.1` |

-### Deploying a Production Release

-All production releases of Kumiko are located in the `master` branch.
-To deploy a full production release, there has to be a few things:

-- A full audit of the release needs to be done (every command, and tons of edge cases will be needed to be tested)
-- Changelogs need to be written
-- Tests by the owner (Noelle should be the one who does this) to make sure it meets quality control and standards